Marek Lieberberg: Inception of Rock am Ring

 In 1980, Lieberberg attempted to organise a festival on the Schwalbenschwanz portion of the Nordschleife at the Nürburgring motorsports complex near Herresbach.
 However, the project ultimately failed due to protests from nearby residents and a lack of parking spaces.

-Lieberberg organised Pink Floyd's series of concerts for The Wall Tour in February 1981 at the Westfalenhalle in Dortmund.
+In February 1981, Lieberberg organised Pink Floyd's series of concerts for The Wall Tour at the Westfalenhalle in Dortmund.
 Süddeutsche Zeitung's Joachim Hentschel said that he "wrote pop history with the band".

 A large-scale open-air music festival in Germany had been dormant for about a decade.
-The few failed amateur festival attempts due to unfulfilled obligations or excesses have led the press and politicians to denigrate this type of event, Lieberberg arguing that the authorities and the church disseminated "propaganda".
+The few failed attempts at amateur festivals due to unfulfilled obligations or excesses have led the press and politicians to denigrate this type of event, Lieberberg arguing that the authorities and the church disseminated "propaganda".
 Years passed, and despite many efforts, no suitable location for an outdoor music festival had been found.
 Open-air festivals were not widely regarded favourably at the time.

 The Rhineland-Palatinate Ministry of the Interior sought profitable uses for the state-owned Nürburgring property and had an idea for a music festival, which led Lieberberg to seize the opportunity.
 A committed CDU state secretary helped to overcome the difficulties encountered.
 In 1985, Lieberberg wanted to bring to the German region of the Palatinate (Pfalz) the atmosphere that reigned in the American town of Bethel during the first Woodstock music festival.
 He decided to launch a festival, and the 1972 British Rock Meeting would serve as a model.
 Lieberberg and his collaborators had learned lessons from Woodstock's "chaotic conditions" and the "serious errors" in Monterey Festival], each of which, he said, was due to a precarious "foundation" and "structure" unsuited to large crowds.
 Rainer Mertel, the first managing director of the newly fashioned Nürburgring complex, placed his trust in him.
 Thus, Lieberberg founded the Rock am Ring music festival in 1985.

 The inaugural edition of Rock am Ring drew a crowd of nearly 80,000 attendees and featured performances by Foreigner, Gianna Nannini, Joe Cocker, Marius Müller-Westernhagen and U2.
 Max Sprick of Neue Zürcher Zeitung wrote that songs like "Goldener Reiter", [Hubert Kah's] "Sternenhimmel" and "99 Luftballons" were not lasting hits in the mid-1980s, just as the "massively commercialised" Neue Deutsche Welle (NDW) genre was becoming overused and losing its importance.
 Sprick felt that for this reason, Lieberberg had favoured international "top acts" for his festival project.

 For 16 years, Lieberberg headed the Frankfurt office of Mama Concerts.
 Following an argument, he and Avram ended their partnership in 1986.